learn-co-curriculum/dsc-building-an-object-oriented-simulation-lab/README.md

     * If the person is currently infected:

-        * Select another random person from the population.
+        * Select another random person from the population

         * If this person is alive, not infected, unvaccinated, and hasn't been infected before:

             * Generate a random number between 0 and 1.
 If this random number is greater than `(1 - self.r0)`, then mark this new person as newly infected

-        * If the person is vaccinated, currently infected, or has been infected in a previous round of the simulation, do nothing.
+        * If the person is vaccinated, currently infected, or has been infected in a previous round of the simulation, do nothing

-    * Repeat the step above until the infected person has interacted with 100 random living people from the population.
+    * Repeat the step above until the infected person has interacted with 100 random living people from the population

 * Once every infected person has interacted with 100 random living people, resolve all current illnesses and new infections

     * For each person that started this round as infected, generate a random number between 0 and 1.
 If that number is greater than `(1 - mortality rate)`, then that person has been killed by the disease.
 They should be marked as dead.
-Otherwise, they stay alive, and can longer catch the disease.
+Otherwise, they stay alive, and can longer catch the disease

-    * All people that were infected this round move from `newly_infected` to `is_infected`.
+    * All people that were infected in this round move from `newly_infected` to `is_infected`

 Begin by breaking up most of this logic into helper functions, so that your main functions will be simple.

-#### `infected_interaction()` Function
+#### `infected_interaction()` function

-Write a function called `infected_interaction` that will be called for every infected person in the population in a given time step.
+Write a function called `infected_interaction()` that will be called for every infected person in the population in a given time step.
 This function handles all the possible cases that can happen with the following logic:

-* Initialize a counter called `num_interactions` to `0`.
+* Initialize a counter called `num_interactions` to 0
-* Select a random person from `self.population`.
+* Select a random person from `self.population`
 * Check if the person is alive.
-If the person is dead, we will not count this as an interaction.
+If the person is dead, we will not count this as an interaction
 * If the random person is alive and not vaccinated, generate a random number between 0 and 1.
-If the random number is greater than `(1 - self.r0)`, change the random person's `newly_infected` attribute to `True`.
+If the random number is greater than `(1 - self.r0)`, change the random person's `newly_infected` attribute to `True`
 * Increment `num_interactions` by 1.
-Do not increment any of the infected counters in the simulation class--you'll have another method deal with those.
+Do not increment any of the infected counters in the simulation class -- you'll have another method deal with those

 Complete the `infected_interaction()` method in the cell below.
 Comments have been provided to help you write it.

-**_HINT_**: To randomly select an item from a list, use `np.random.choice()`!
+**_HINT_**: To randomly select an item from a list, use `np.random.choice()`.

 ```python